 9.6 - Layoffs and Recalls - During layoffs or reductions in the working force, the employee with the least seniority in the job classification affected shall be laid off first.
 When the working force is again increased, employees on layoff shall be recalled in the order of their job classification seniority, unless circumstances have occurred during the layoff which make them disqualified.
 Ability to perform the work available shall be a determining factor in following the principle that the last employee laid off will be the first employee rehired.

-9.7 - Bumping - Bumping shall not be permitted except in cases of layoff as described in 9.5(a).
+9.7 - Bumping - Bumping shall not be permitted except in cases of layoff as described in 9.5(a) and in 12.6.

 9.8 - Classification Seniority - Employees changing classifications shall begin their seniority for scheduling on day of entry into the new classification.
 During layoffs or reduction in the work force within a classification, an employee may exercise any accrued seniority in their prior classification to revert to the classification from which she/he was last transferred.